falcosecurity/driverkit/Example_configs.md

 ## flatcar

-Example configuration file to build both the Kernel module and eBPF probe for Flatcar.
+Example configuration file to build both the Kernel module for Flatcar.
 The Flatcar release version needs to be provided in the `kernelrelease` field instead of the kernel version;
 moreover, kernelconfigdata must be provided.